Carrier air conditioner prices: pros, cons and quotes

 Carrier Infinity Series Air Conditioner

 About: The Infinity Series is not just Carrier’s flagship system, it may be the consumer air conditioning industry’s flagship system.
 With an extremely high SEER rating of up to 21 and every top-of-the-line amenity available, this is the ultimate in air conditioning luxury.
-Of course, with those benefits comes one of the most priciest air conditioners on the market.
+The only drawback is that with all those benefits you can expect to pay top dollar.

 Carrier Infinity Series